 What projects are eligible?

 - certified vehicle or equipment replacement with all-electric (battery, grid, or fuel cell), alternative fuel, or newer diesel options;

 - certified engine replacements;

 - verified emission control technologies such as exhaust controls, cleaner fuels, and engine upgrades;

-- verified idle reduction technologies such as auxiliary power units, fuel operated heaters, shore connection systems, and truck stop electrification technologies;
+- verified idle reduction technologies such as auxiliary power units, fuel operated heaters, shore connection systems, transport refrigeration unit (TRU) electrified parking spaces, and truck stop electrification technologies; and/or

 What are the qualifications?

 There are a number of eligibility and cost share requirements.
 Cost share requirements vary depending on the project.
-For example, the grant program can fund up to 100% of the cost (labor and equipment) of an eligible, verified exhaust control (diesel oxidation catalyst, diesel particulate filter, etc.), while up to 40% of the cost (labor and equipment) of eligible idle reduction technologies (e.g. auxiliary power units) on locomotives can be funded under this grant program.
-For more information, please review the 2019 - 2020 State Grants Program Guide.
+For example, the program can fund up to 45% of the cost of replacing a heavy-duty diesel truck with a new, zero tailpipe exhaust vehicle (grid, battery, or fuel cell), while up to 25% of the cost of the truck’s replacement with a newer, cleaner diesel, hybrid, or alternative fuel vehicle can be funded under this program.
+For more information, please review the 2021 DERA State Program Guide.

 How do I apply?

 DEC is now accepting applications for projects reducing diesel emissions.
 View the Request for Proposals and application forms on the Vermont Business Assistance Network website.
 Application deadline is December 6, 2021.